PacificBiosciences/PacBioFileFormats/BAM.rst

 The following read tags contain averaged kinetic information (IPD/PulseWidth) from subreads when applying CCS to generate HiFi reads.
 These are computed and stored independently for both orientations of the insert.
-Forward is defined with respect to the orientation represented in ``SEQ`` and is considered to be the native orientation.
+Forward is defined & stored with respect to the orientation represented in ``SEQ`` and is considered to be the native orientation.
+Reverse tags are stored in the opposite direction, e.g. from the last base to the first.
 As with other PacBio-specific tags, aligners will not re-orient these fields.